 The gallbladder is responsible for storing the bile that the liver makes.
 This fluid can help you digest fat more effectively.
 While the gallbladder helps with digestion, you don’t need a gallbladder to live.

 If a person has gallstones that cause symptoms, most doctors will recommend surgical removal of the gallbladder.
-But some people may try a gallbladder cleanse to avoid surgery.
+But some people may try a gallbladder cleanse, or “liver flush,” to avoid surgery.

-However, there isn’t a specific gallbladder cleanse that all people follow.
-There’s little research that supports using a gallbladder cleanse as an alternative to medical treatments.
+However, there isn’t a specific gallbladder cleanse that all people follow and more research is needed to support the claimed benefits.

 Read on for more information about how gallbladder cleanses work.